dbslone/gateway-helm/README.md

 # API-GATEWAY HELM CHART

-## Sync
+## Build Chart
-Make changes and sync with ArgoCD
+- Use the command ` helm package ./charts/simplefbo-api-gateway` and push to github